 MLA stands for the Modern Language Association.
 The MLA handbook is most often used in fields related to the humanities, such as literature, history, and philosophy.

 APA stands for the American Psychological Association.
-The APA manual is most often used in fields related to the social sciences, such as psychology, sociology, and nursing.
+The APA format is most often used in fields related to the social sciences, such as psychology, sociology, and nursing.

 The APA manual includes a heading format similar to the MLA heading format with a few key differences, such as using a separate cover page instead of simply including the heading at the top of the first page.
 Both heading formats ensure that all of your papers include all your key identifying information in a clear and consistent way.